kaedenano/spotify-stats/README.md

 ## Features
 - Displays the most listened to artists and songs of logged in users
-- Share the page with artists and tracks displayed
+- Personalized pages can be generated and shared
 - Seamless sharing via Twitter

 ## Technology Stacks